gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ##### Improved Script compilation performance

 This Gradle version introduces an interpreter for [declarative `plugins {}` blocks](userguide/plugins.html#sec:constrained_syntax) in `.gradle.kts` scripts.
-It allows to avoid calling the Kotlin compiler for declarative `plugins {}` blocks and is enabled by default.
+It allows avoiding calling the Kotlin compiler for declarative `plugins {}` blocks and is enabled by default.

 On a build with declarative `plugins {}` blocks, a Gradle invocation that needs to compile all scripts, the interpreter makes the overall build time around 20% faster.
 As usual, compiled scripts are stored in the build cache and can be reused by other builds.